jdluxun1/jdluxun1.github.io/content/papers/paper1/index.md

 tags: ["monte carlo studies","DPM-SEM","GMM","QMLE"]
 author: ["Yu Bai","Shaofu Zhou","Zhaoyuan Fan"]
 description: "This paper proposes a generalized spatial system GMM (SGMM) estimation for short dynamic panel data models with spatial errors and fixed effects.
 Published in the Journal of Statistical Computation and Simulation, 2018."
-summary: "This paper proposes a generalized spatial system GMM (SGMM) estimation for short dynamic panel data models with spatial errors and fixed effects"
+summary: "This paper proposes a generalized spatial system GMM (SGMM) estimation for short dynamic panel data models with spatial errors and fixed effects."
 cover:
     image: ""
     alt: "Some Uses For Olive Oil"